lotus-NLS/Jaguar/_documentation/code_rulebook.md

 ### IV: Downstream dependencies

-- Apply stream terminology: x depends on y == x is upstream of y == y is downstream of x
+- Apply stream terminology: x depends on y == x is downstream of y == y is upstream of x
-- Downstream dependency arrangement: Upstream == Upwards in directory/file; Downstream == Downwards in directory/file
+- Wherever possible apply downstream dependency arrangement: \
+Upstream == Upwards in directory/file; Downstream == Downwards in directory/file
 - I.e.: Highest level modules/submodules first then the methods they depend on below

 ### V: Debugging